jonkislin/ashenstone_lorebook/src/99-2-LJ-ch2-iii.md

 After a good clean and laundering, Hazar tells us that Councillor Jerrick may grant us susccor in our time of need.
 Where's that Horse Henry?

-Hazar handed Nommy a freaking PLATINUM.
+Hazar hands Nommy the Stableboy a freaking PLATINUM.
 WHAT.
 WHAT.
 WHAT.
 \**Lightsong writes WHAT for another seventeen or so times\**.

 We all go forward to Jerrick's gardens up in Woodorks, along with Shaheila.